TheBoneJarmer/TiledCS/README.md

 # TiledCS
 TiledCS is a dotnet library for loading Tiled maps and tilesets.
-It supports both TMX as JSON map formats.
+It supports both XML as JSON map formats.
+The library has no 3rd-party dependencies except for Newtonsoft.Json.
+This way the library can be used with popular game engines like Unity3D, MonoGame and Godot.

 ## Installation
 ```